trekhleb/nano-neuron/README.md

 console.log('Correct answer is:', celsiusToFahrenheit(tempInCelsius)); // -> 158
 ```

 So close!
-As all the humans our NanoNeuron is good but not ideal :)
+As all of us humans, our NanoNeuron is good but not ideal :)

 Happy learning to you!